GENERAL PURCHASE CONDITIONS

 Article 14 - Force majeure

 - Subject to the provisions of Article 14.2, in the event of force majeure, the performance of the Agreement will be suspended in full or in part for the duration of the force majeure period, without Do-It and the Seller being obliged to pay any compensation in the matter.
-If the force majeure situation lasts for more than thirty (30) days, the other party will be entitled to set aside the Agreement by means of a registered letter with immediate effect and without judicial interposition, without any right to compensation.
+If the force majeure situation lasts for more than thirty (30) days, the seller will be entitled to set aside the Agreement by means of a registered letter with immediate effect and without judicial interposition, without any right to compensation.

 - Force majeure on the part of the Seller does not include lack of personnel, strikes, epidemics, pandemics like COVID-19, non-performance of third parties engaged by the Seller, failure of auxiliary materials, lack of raw materials, animal and/or plant diseases, food scandals, the (non-)availability of carriage by road and/or sea, changes in law and/or regulations and liquidity or solvency problems on the part of the Seller.